Big Button - Part 9 - Rust Development Workflow

 Commit Changes (Saving Your Work)

-1. Use git to add/stage your changes..
+1. Use git to add/stage all your changes.

 Terminal window